 Field Description Class-map Class of traffic being displayed.
 Output is displayed for each configured class in the policy.
-The choice for implementing class matches (for example, match-all or match-any) can also appear next to the traffic class. packets, bytes Number of packets (also shown in bytes) identified as belonging to the class of traffic being displayed. offered rate Rate, in kbps, of packets coming in to the class.
-Note If the packets are compressed over an outgoing interface, the improved packet rate achieved by packet compression is not reflected in the offered rate.
+The choice for implementing class matches (for example, match-all or match-any) can also appear next to the traffic class. packets, bytes Number of packets (also shown in bytes) identified as belonging to the class of traffic being displayed. offered rate Rate, in kbps, of packets coming in to the class.NoteIf the packets are compressed over an outgoing interface, the improved packet rate achieved by packet compression is not reflected in the offered rate.
 Also, if the packets are classified before they enter a combination of tunnels (for example, a generic routing encapsulation (GRE) tunnel and an IP Security (IPSec) tunnel), the offered rate does not include all the extra overhead associated with tunnel encapsulation in general.
-Depending on the configuration, the offered rate may include no overhead, may include the overhead for only one tunnel encapsulation, or may include the overhead for all tunnel encapsulations.
-In most of the GRE and IPSec tunnel configurations, the offered rate includes the overhead for GRE tunnel encapsulation only. police Indicates that traffic policing based on a percentage of bandwidth has been enabled.
+Depending on the configuration, the offered rate may include the overhead for all tunnel encapsulations. police Indicates that traffic policing based on a percentage of bandwidth has been enabled.
 Also, displays the bandwidth percentage, the CIR, and the committed burst (Bc) size in ms. conformed, actions Displays the number of packets and bytes marked as conforming to the specified rates, and the action to be taken on those packets. exceeded, actions Displays the number of packets and bytes marked as exceeding the specified rates, and the action to be taken on those packets.